monkey-projects/build/README.md

 Since this is just Clojure code, you are of course completely free to call these functions from your own build code.
 All they require is a single parameter, containing the arguments passed in (see below).

+When building a jar or uberjar, the `clean` function is invoked to ensure no unnecessary or stale class files are added to the jar file.

 ### Parameters